icanteven-code/api-excercise-project/README.md

 <br/>

 ## Data storage
-You need to save your data to a Database (DB) - working with local files or temprorary data will not work.
-You can select any DB service, although PostreSQL would be the optimal choice.
+You need to save your data to a Database (DB) - working with local files or temporary data will not work.
+You can select any DB service, although PostgreSQL would be the optimal choice.
 You can even deploy your Postgres DB for FREE in Heroku [How to set up a free PostgreSQL database on Heroku](https://dev.to/prisma/how-to-setup-a-free-postgresql-database-on-heroku-1dc1) and even your whole project when it's ready.
 Another resource for PostgreSQL/DB you can use - [Learn PostgreSQL Tutorial - Full Course for Beginners](https://www.youtube.com/watch?v=qw--VYLpxG4).

 <br/>